canonical-web-and-design/tutorials.ubuntu.com/CONTRIBUTING.md

 # How to contribute

-Issues, tutorials requests, new tutorials, content fixes and code contributions are all very appreciated.
+Issues, tutorials requests, new tutorials, content fixes and code contributions are all very much appreciated.
 We ask that you read the relevant sections of this document before contributing.

 ## Contributing a content fix

 Have you spotted a typo?
 A screenshot that needs updating?
 A nonsensical sentence?
 While we strive to foster and maintain quality content, mistakes happen.
-If you have the time, please open a new Pull Request, propose a fix and add the "Tutorials content" label to it, it will be reviewed quickly.
+If you have the time, please open a new Pull Request, propose a fix and add the "Tutorials Content" label to it, it will be reviewed quickly.

 ## Contributing a new tutorial

 See our [writing guide](https://tutorials.ubuntu.com/?q=tutorial+guidelines) for extensive documentation on writing and publishing a new tutorial.
 It contains step-by-step documentation, content guidelines and examples to help you make the best of this platform.

 All tutorials are reviewed and merged by the Canonical Docs team in order to maintain content consistency.
-You can get in touch with us on Freenode IRC, in #ubuntu-doc.
+You can get in touch with us on Freenode IRC, in [#ubuntu-doc](http://webchat.freenode.net/?channels=ubuntu-doc).

 ### New tutorial FAQ